jacobxperez/rams/CONTRIBUTING.md

 # Contributing

-Welcome developers, before you contribute to this project is important to read the following sections to better understand the nature and the direction of the project.
+Welcome designers, before you contribute to this project is important to read the following sections to better understand the nature and the direction of the project.
 Use the [issue tracker](https://github.com/jacobxperez/essentials/issues) for [bug reports](#bug-reports), [feature requests](#feature-requests), and submitting [pull requests](#pull-requests).

 ## Table of Contents